 Driving without ever having been issued a license or driving with a disqualified license: Among the most serious offenses is driving with a disqualified license, which is likely to result in the most severe penalties.
-The law stipulates for this offense a minimum sentence of up to two years and a minimum disqualification for three months.
+The law stipulates for this offense a maximum sentence of two years in prison as well as a future suspension of one’s driving license for a set period of time.
 But this offense, too, is divided into two cases: driving with a disqualified license for the first time, especially if there are exceptional circumstances that may justify this, such as a medical emergency that requires driving to a hospital; and a situation of repeat offenses.

 This offense is often combined with the offense of allowing an unauthorized person to drive a vehicle.
 It is important to understand that even a minor driver, if driving without a license, is likely to be tried severely (as long as he is of criminal liability age).
 This is a criminal offense for all intents and purposes, for which the minor will be tried in a juvenile court, and it could tarnish his future.

 What is the significance of disqualifying a license for someone who has never issued a license in the first place?

 Once the offender does issue a license, he will be required to deposit it with the court secretariat.
 The period of his disqualification begins on the day he deposits his license and not on the day of sentencing, as is commonly thought.

 As stated, courts regard driving without a license or driving with a disqualified license as a defiance to the rule of law and law enforcement authorities, and as one of the most serious transport offenses.
 Driving in such a condition renders a person unfit to drive, and the penalties range from disqualifying his license for an extended period of time to actual imprisonment for two years, depending on the context of the offense and whether it is a repeat offense.
 It is important to understand that this is an offense that is added to the offender’s criminal recorded and not transport-offense record.

 Driving Without a License and Causing an Accident